SiddhanthHegde/XLnet-for-Sentiment-analysis-on-tweets-of-corona/README.md

 Wearing mask can protect you from the virus. - Real

-XLnet performs pretty well on this dataset and gets an f1-score of about 0.97
+XLnet performs pretty well on this dataset and gets an f1-score of about 0.97 This code uses transformers from the hugging face and does not use pytorch transformers